Conductor Length Effects Upon Over-Voltage Protection From Lightning Conditions

 A suggested guideline for conductor length, due to these factors, is a total of 12″ (300mm) including both conductors.
 This may not be possible in some cases, but the length should still be kept as short as possible.

-Most typical field installations use much more conductor length than 12″ and also use a protective device such as a spark gap arrester, which has a much higher conduction voltage.
+Most typical field installations use much more conductor length than 12″ and may use a protective device such as a spark gap arrester, which has a much higher conduction voltage.
 This combination effect increases the voltage across the isolation joint (or other structure) to a level that may cause arcing and insulation breakdown.

 Choose the Right Mounting Accessories!